The 2024 Call for Speakers is now closed.

 - When you are ready to submit, you can do so using our submission platform.

 Submissions will be reviewed by a group of independent program advisors.
-Submitters can be expect to be notified of the status of their proposals in December 2023 or January 2024.
+Submitters can expect to be notified of the status of their proposals in February or March 2024.

 This year’s program will feature several different presentation types and submitters should choose the style of presentation.
 Session types include: